Performance management guide

 Some of the key drawbacks of 360 feedback include:

-Effort – It takes a lot of work to get a 360 feedback program off the ground, especially in larger organizations.
+Effort – It takes a lot of work to get a 360 feedback program off the ground, especially in larger organisations.
 For that reason, it can be quite time-consuming — which is why having an HR software to cover all your other tasks and reminders definitely helps.

 Anonymity – Keeping employees anonymous can be a bit of a double-edged sword.
 It can help employees express their opinions freely, but it can also lead to them being more empowered to be hyperbolic or make grand, sweeping statements that don’t help employees deliver.

 There’s a lot of work involved in getting a 360 feedback program off the ground, so is it worth it?
-If you’re looking to divorce yourself from the typical manager-employee feedback process, but not sure if it’s worth the time involved, here are some of the benefits of launching 360 feedback within your organization:
+If you’re looking to divorce yourself from the typical manager-employee feedback process, but not sure if it’s worth the time involved, here are some of the benefits of launching 360 feedback within your organisation:

 Objectivity – When you extend feedback to multiple stakeholders, and not just one, you’ll more get more unbiased, objective, and therefore usable feedback.